Muhammad Bux Khan Mahar

+Sardar Muhammad Bux Khan Mahar (سردار محمد بخش خان مهر) is a Pakistani politician who is currently serving as the Provincial Minister of Agriculture for Sindh Province.
+Concurrently, Muhammad Bux is also holding portfolios of three other prominent cabinet ministeries of Sindh, namely; Ministry of Supply and Prices, Ministry of Sports and Youth Affairs, and Ministry of Enquiries and Anti-Corruption Establishment since 2024.

-Sardar Muhammad Bux Khan Mahar is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from May 2013 to May 2018.
+He had been a Member of the Provincial Assembly of Sindh, from May 2013 to May 2018.

-He is Adviser to CM Sindh 2018 to 2019.
+He was Adviser to CM Sindh 2018 to 2019.

 He is elected as member of National Assembly on 23 July 2019 in a by election defeating PTI & GDA backed independent candidate.

 Early life

 He was born on 17 December 1987 in Mirpur Mathelo, Ghotki District in a Sindhi family of Mahar (tribe).

 Political career

 He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party from Constituency PS-8 (Ghotki-IV) in the 2013 Pakistani general election.

 In August 2016, he was inducted into the provincial Sindh cabinet of Chief Minister Syed Murad Ali Shah and was appointed as Provincial Minister of Sindh for Sports.

 On 19 August 2018, he was inducted into the provincial Sindh cabinet of Chief Minister Syed Murad Ali Shah.
 On 20 August 2018, he was appointed as adviser to Chief Minister on industries and commerce.
 On 15 October 2018, he was allocated the additional ministerial portfolio of sports and youth affairs.

 He took oath as Member of National Assembly of Pakistan on 1 August 2019.